In this guide, we will discuss the safest dishes to use when it comes to mealtime.

-Many of us have old dinnerware from our grandparents or from antique stores, garage sales, etc, lying around.
+Many of us have old ceramic dishes and vintage dinnerware from our grandparents or antique stores, garage sales, etc., lying around.

-While beautiful, a key thing to remember is that the FDA began testing dinnerware for safety starting 1970.
+While beautiful, an essential thing to remember is that the FDA began testing dinnerware for safety starting in 1970.

-So, China and other colorful dishware made before 1970 is likely to contain high levels of lead so avoid using antique China in general.
+So, China and other colorful dishware made before 1970 are likely to contain high lead levels, so avoid using antique China in general.

 How about Corelle dishes.
 Is there lead in vintage Corelle dishes?

-Corelle is a very popular brand of dinnerware out there due to its unique glass lamination process.
+Corelle is a very popular brand of dinnerware due to its unique glass lamination process.

-All Corelle products and glazes are made of clay-based materials and glazes used throughout the industry.
+Corelle makes its products and glazes from clay-based materials and glazes used throughout the industry.

-Decorations, if present, are made from low-lead enamels and fired at temperatures exceeding 1000 degrees F, which binds any heavy metals both physically and chemically so that their release is minimized.
+Decorations, if present, are made from low-lead enamels and fired at temperatures exceeding 1000°F. This binds any heavy metals both physically and chemically, minimizing their release.

-The current limit for the presence of leachable lead to satisfy certain requirements is no more than 0.100 ppm (1 tenth of one part per million) when obtained under test conditions.
+The current limit for the presence of leachable lead to satisfy specific requirements is no more than 0.100 ppm (1 tenth of one part per million) when obtained under test conditions.

 Once again, the common theme here is to avoid highly decorated dinnerware.

-In the next section of this article, I’m going to present some of the safest dishes to use by showing you the highest quality lead and cadmium free dinnerware sets online.
+In the next section of this article, I will present some of the safest dishes to use by showing you the highest quality lead and cadmium free dinnerware sets online.

 Top six safest dinnerware brands to use at home

-Now that you know how and why toxic ingredients end up in dinnerware, it’s time to get to the meat of the article.
+Now that you know how and why toxic ingredients end up in dinnerware, it’s time to get to the article’s meat.